phpmyadmin/phpmyadmin/docs/config.rst

     browse view.
 They can also be shown in a table dump.
 Please see the relevant configuration directives later on.

+    Comments are generally stored using database
+    metadata directly, which makes them portable across systems and tools.
+In a case where the database can't be used, that information is stored in this table.

     You can also use a MIME-transformation system which is also based on the following table structure.
 This allows you to perform transformations on table data such as viewing images inline, formatting dates, or convering binary